Panentheism: Sikhism

+Not Pantheist, Not Classical Panentheist: The SGGS concept does not fully align with direct Pantheism (God is only the universe) or traditional Panentheism (God is both the universe and beyond it).
+Instead, it is a unique synthesis: the One without second, who manifests as all creation and is also the sustaining, transcendent law within it.

+The SGGS God is immanent, non-anthropomorphic, formless, eternal, dynamic, the law and harmony of nature itself.
+God is to be realized within one’s own consciousness and through virtuous living, never worshipped as a dualistic, supernatural “other”.

+Summary: The God of Guru Granth Sahib is best described as immanent, formless, both manifest and unmanifest, and identical with the cosmic principle/law (Hukam).
+Realization, not ritual, is the path to spiritual union, which is purely inward and ethical.
+This view resists classical Western theological categories and stands as a distinct Sikh revelation.

 Islam

-Several Sufi saints and thinkers, primarily Ibn Arabi, held beliefs that have been considered somewhat panentheistic.
-These notions later took shape in the theory of wahdat ul-wujud (the Unity of All Things).
-Some Sufi Orders, notably the Bektashis and the Universal Sufi movement, continue to espouse panentheistic beliefs.
-Nizari Ismaili follow panentheism according to Ismaili doctrine.
-Nevertheless, some Shia Muslims also do believe in different degrees of Panentheism.
+Wahdat ul-wujud (the Unity of All Things) is a concept sometimes described as pantheism or panentheism.
+It is primarily associated with the Asharite Sufi scholar Ibn Arabi.
+Some Sufi Orders, notably the Bektashis and the Universal Sufi movement, adhere to similar panentheistic beliefs.
+The same is said about the Nizari Ismaili who follow panentheism according to Ismaili doctrine.

-Al-Qayyuum is a Name of God in the Qur'an which translates to "The Self-Existing by Whom all subsist".
-In Islam the universe can not exist if Allah doesn't exist, and it is only by His power which encompasses everything and which is everywhere that the universe can exist.
-In Ayaẗ al-Kursii God's throne is described as "extending over the heavens and the earth" and "He feels no fatigue in guarding and preserving them".
-This does not mean though that the universe is God, or that a creature (like a tree or an animal) is God, because those would be respectively pantheism, which is a heresy in traditional Islam, and the worst heresy in Islam, shirk (polytheism).
-God is separated by His creation but His creation can not survive without Him.

 In Pre-Columbian America

-The Mesoamerican empires of the Mayas, Aztecs as well as the South American Incas (Tahuatinsuyu) have typically been characterized as polytheistic, with strong male and female deities.
+The Mesoamerican empires of the Mayas, Aztecs as well as the South American Incas (Tawantinsuyu) have typically been characterized as polytheistic, with strong male and female deities.
 According to Charles C. Mann's history book 1491: New Revelations of the Americas Before Columbus, only the lower classes of Aztec society were polytheistic.
-Philosopher James Maffie has argued that Aztec metaphysics was pantheistic rather than panentheistic, since Teotl was considered by Aztec philosophers to be the ultimate all-encompassing yet all-transcending force defined by its inherit duality.
+Philosopher James Maffie has argued that Aztec metaphysics was panentheistic rather than pantheistic since Teotl was considered by Aztec philosophers to be the ultimate all-encompassing yet all-transcending force defined by its inherited duality.

 Native American beliefs in North America have been characterized as panentheistic in that there is an emphasis on a single, unified divine spirit that is manifest in each individual entity.
 (North American Native writers have also translated the word for God as the Great Mystery or as the Sacred Other).
 This concept is referred to by many as the Great Spirit.
 Philosopher J. Baird Callicott has described Lakota theology as panentheistic, in that the divine both transcends and is immanent in everything.

-One exception can be modern Cherokee who are predominantly monotheistic but apparently not panentheistic; yet in older Cherokee traditions many observe both aspects of pantheism and panentheism, and are often not beholden to exclusivity, encompassing other spiritual traditions without contradiction, a common trait among some tribes in the Americas.
+One exception can be modern Cherokee, who are predominantly monotheistic but apparently not panentheistic.
+Yet in older Cherokee traditions, many observe both pantheism and panentheism and are often not beholden to exclusivity, encompassing other spiritual traditions without contradiction, a common trait among some tribes in the Americas.
 In the stories of Keetoowah storytellers Sequoyah Guess and Dennis Sixkiller, God is known as ᎤᏁᎳᏅᎯ, commonly pronounced "unehlanv," and visited earth in prehistoric times, but then left earth and her people to rely on themselves.
 This shows a parallel to Vaishnava cosmology.